marcosun/smooth-fetch/README.md

 # smooth-fetch
 Fetch API is a very low level JavaScript API.
 It's behaviour significantly differs from XMLHttpRequest in terms of success and error handling, stream response data type, query string formatting, request body parsing, and more.

-The intention of this project is to simplify and enhance fetch api with familiar usage as those XMLHttpRequest libraries, to name a few: [axios](https://www.npmjs.com/package/axios), [request](https://www.npmjs.com/package/request), ajax.
+The intention of this project is to simplify and enhance fetch API with familiar usage as those XMLHttpRequest libraries provide, to name a few: [axios](https://www.npmjs.com/package/axios), [request](https://www.npmjs.com/package/request), ajax.

 It can be used in ES6 feature supported browsers as well as Node.js thanks to [node-fetch](https://www.npmjs.com/package/node-fetch).